CaptainSpauldings/SmartFlying/README.md

 ### Current version: 0.84a (21 Jan 2021)

-Please refer to **"SmartFlying-Readme.pdf"** for intallation instructions.
+Please refer to **"SmartFlying-Readme.pdf"** for installation instructions.

 ## LICENSE